adamwulf/PonyExpress/Sources/PonyExpress/Documentation.docc/PonyExpress.md

 ## Overview

-With `PonyExpress`, the notification, called a ``Letter``, are type-safe and guaranteed at compile-time to match the observer site.
+With `PonyExpress`, the notification is type-safe and guaranteed at compile-time to match the observer site.

 When sending notifications, `NotificationCenter` only provides an optional `[AnyHashable: Any]?` `userInfo` object for the `Notification`.
-Unfortunately, this is not type-safe, and requires casting at the observer site.
+Unfortunately, this requires casting at the observer site.
 If the `userInfo` format ever changes for a notification, there is no compile-time check that all observers expect the new format.

-### Letters and Packages
+### Send Anything

-All notifications must implement the ``Letter`` protocol.
-A provided ``Package`` struct is available to wrap any other type.
-You can provide your notifications in whatever format best suites your code.
+Anything can be sent as a

 ### Example